fledge-iot/fledge/docs/monitoring/resources.rst

 Example
 -------

 In this example we will assume we want to use the notification service to monitor the percentage of space remaining on a particular disk within the Fledge machine.
 We use the systeminfo plugin to get the data we want.
 In this case we will look at the disk device sda1.
-Using the defaults of the plugin this will create an asset called *system/diskUsage_dev/sda1* with a datapoint called *Use_prcntg*.
+Using the defaults of the plugin will create an asset called *system/diskUsage_dev/sda1* with a datapoint called *Use_prcntg*.

 .. note::